grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* tough maybe Hemi is the only one who calls her by it
 * [ ] Have Percy address Hemi by his full name somewhere
 * [ ] Cassandra should always address percy as "Captain Percy"
+* [ ] Percy should have a captain's chair in the control room.
+Or at least a station she stands at.
 * [ ] make sure you only explain active sonar once
 * [ ] make sure you make it clear early on that Hemi is the 'deck boss'
 * [ ] refer to bastian, gregory, and Owen as the 'deck crew'